 Peter is still talking about Judas here and his betrayal of Jesus.
 Remember from yesterday that this betrayal did not surprise God.
 God didn't have to come up with a backup plan because of the actions of Judas.
 You might ask yourself, how could Judas have been with Jesus all that time and then turn on him?
 If we are honest with ourselves, there are probably several times each day that we do the same things.
 Do you pass up God given opportunities to share the gospel?
 Do you try to do things your own way instead of listening to the Spirit?
 My friends, let us stop being a Judas and vow to do better.
 That can only happen through the Holy Spirit.

-"With the reward he got for his wickedness, Judas bought a field, there he fell headlong, his body burst open and all his intestines spilled out."
+(With the money Y'hudah received for his evil deed, he bought a field; and there he fell to his death.
+His body swelled up and burst open, and all his insides spilled out.

 At first glance, this may seem like a harsh and gory passage from the Bible and it does paint a pretty ugly picture.
 For us, as Christians, it should also help us through the difficult times of persecution.
 You see, God is in control and in the end everyone has to answer for their own actions.
 If you are a Christian, you are God's child and he will take care of you even better than a mother takes care of her baby.
 Jesus paid the penalty for your sins.
 If you do not know Jesus, there is a time coming where, just like Judas, you will have to answer for your own actions.
 The time for mercy and grace will have passed then you will be on your own.
 Do you know Jesus?
 If you know him, are you willing to wait for him to take care of those that persecute you?